jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

     ret
 ```

-This will cause an exception, a transition between `EL0` and `EL1`.
+The `svc` call will generate an exception, a transition between `EL0` and `EL1`.
 The kernel can access the system call number from the `w8` register, and assumes the first eight arguments, those in registers `x0`-`x7` are input parameters.
-For CheesecakeOS, we will implement system calls from a mini-`C` library in just this way.
+For CheesecakeOS, we will implement system calls from a _mini-C_ library in just this way.

 For the purpose of getting started, we will create our first user space program, `sayhello`, with source located in [arch/arm64/user/sayhello.c](code2/arch/arm64/user/sayhello.c):